Data Export and Reporting#

 Reports#

 The Lattix Reporting System provides a number of built-in reports.
-Once a report has been generated it can be viewed within Lattix Architect in the properties tab.
-It can also be viewed in an html browser.
+These reports can be viewed within Lattix Architect or in an html browser (by right-clicking the report in the Navigation panel and choosing “View report”).
 All of the reports can be exported to xml, html, and xls formats for external consumption or for printing.
 Note that the generated reports are not saved as part of the project.

-The Component Report shows you the public interface of selected elements, that constitute a component, to the rest of the system.
+The Public Elements Report shows you the public interface of selected elements, that constitute a component, to the rest of the system.

-The Internal API report shows you the private parts of a component.
+The Private Elements Report shows you the private parts of a component.
 This report will show you everything about the selected components that isn’t used by the rest of the system but is used internally.

 This report shows all the elements that are unused within the system.
 This will include any element that is invoked externally.
 Furthermore, in certain situations, dependencies are filtered out to avoid clutter during architectural analysis.
 An example of this is Macro dependencies in C/C+.
 Therefore, the Unused Element Report should be considered a starting point of a list which can then be further pruned after additional analysis.